US Immigration & Visa Attorneys

 Call 844 325-1444

-for a Free Consultation with our skilled immigration attorneys.
+to schedule a Consultation with our skilled immigration attorneys.
 We serve clients throughout the entire US.

 Immigrant visas are for foreigners seeking legal permanent residence and possibly US citizenship.
 Foreigners applying for an immigrant visa usually need a U.S.-based sponsor approved by the USCIS (U.S. Citizenship and Immigration Services).
 Depending on the type of visa sought, the sponsor has to be either a prospective employer in the U.S. or a relative who is a U.S. citizen or green card holder.